aimee0317/topic_modeling_Disney_reviews/README.md

 -   Author: Amelia Tang

 ## About
 TBU Disney land is regarded as "The Happiest Place on Earth" by many according to U.S. News Travel (Anonymous 2021).
 This Natural Language Processing (NLP) project is to visualize and analyze the Disneyland Reviews data set I collected from [Kaggle](https://www.kaggle.com/datasets/arushchillar/disneyland-reviews).
-The data set contains 42,000 reviews of Three Disneyland locations: Paris, California and Hong Kong.
+The data set contains about 42,000 reviews of Three Disneyland locations: Paris, California and Hong Kong.
 In the project, I used sentiment analysis ....

 ## Reports
 TBU